tfennelly/jenkins-js-samples/step-06-handlebars-templates/HOW-IT-WORKS.md

 $ npm install --save handlebars@3
 ```

-Note that we are not goig to be pre-compiling the [Handlerbars] templates (see [Handlebarsify]) as doing so would
+Note that we are not goig to be pre-compiling the [Handlebars] templates (see [Handlebarsify]) as doing so would
-mean that we would not be able to externalize the [Handlerbars] NPM package (due to how [Handlebarsify] references
+mean that we would not be able to externalize the [Handlebars] NPM package (due to how [Handlebarsify] references
 the [Handlebars] runtime, as well as how helpers work etc).

-## Externalize the [Handlerbars] NPM package
+## Externalize the [Handlebars] NPM package
 Simply add `handlebars` to the `extDependencies` list in the `package.json` file:

 ```diff